CONTROL PROCESSES 2026

 1:30 pm: Symposium 3: Control processes in everyday life – Chaired by Ruth Krebs

-• Claire Gillan (Trinity College Dublin, Ireland)
+• Claire Gillan (Trinity College Dublin, Ireland): Hidden habits, adaptation, and compulsivity

-• Laurence Hunt (University of Oxford, UK)
+• Laurence Hunt (University of Oxford, UK): Decision Neuroscience in Dynamic Worlds

 3:15 pm: Coffee break